AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Strings.md

 Console.WriteLine( textToSearch.Substring(index) );
 ```
-> Prints "let'ts cut it down to size"
+> Prints "let's cut it down to size"

 ### .Contains()
 The _.Contains(**_string_**)_ method returns true if the string contains the given substring.